For a list of all reptiles, see list of reptiles and amphibians.

 - Transmutations: Use Ice Form or unarmed Statue Form.
 Spider Form does not remove heads, but is generally less effective than Ice or Statue Form.

-- Wands: Even at low Evocations, a wand of fire, wand of cold, wand of draining, or wand of fireball can usually kill a hydra in 2-5 hits.
+- Attack wands: Even at low Evocations, a wand of iceblast or wand of acid can usually kill a hydra in 2-5 hits.
 This is a safe course of action for most characters.
+Wands of scattershot are particularly effective, as hydras have 0 AC.

 The following methods do not work: